 Secondly, a physical exam shows no damage to the digestive system.

 The gut contains more nerve tissue than the brain.

 Over the last 20 years, research has revealed that the brain and our emotions share a strong relationship with the gut bacteria and the immune system.
 The gut microbiome, where trillions of microbes reside in the human body, can actually interact with the brain.
 Your gut bacteria produce molecules that enter the bloodstream — it’s through these molecules that the gut communicates with the brain.
-They can even impact behavior, as on gut bacteria, gastrointestinal disease, and autism.
+They can even impact behavior, such as gut bacteria, gastrointestinal disease, and autism.
 Can cause food cravings for bad carbs and sugar.

-Bad bacteria can affect not only digestion, but mood and emotional states.
+Bad bacteria can affect not only digestion but mood and emotional states.
 IBS has been called a “mental illness” of the second brain.

 IBS and Your Damaged Digestive System

-The digestive system and the brain are an interconnected network of nerve tissue.
+The digestive system and the brain are interconnected networks of nerve tissue.
 The digestive system is your “second brain.”
 And your “second brain” can give out orders, as well as the brain that belongs to your central nervous system.
 In fact, the digestive system contains more nerve tissue than the brain.

-Besides nerve tissue, a thin lining of cells along the gut wall protects your body from large food particles and bacteria called Bio films.
+Besides nerve tissue, a thin lining of cells along the gut wall protects your body from large food particles and bacteria called Biofilms.
 Beneath this cell wall is your immune system.
 Above this cell wall are bacteria and yeast.
 Altogether, this is your inner ecosystem.
 It needs to be protected with a balance of good healthy foods and probiotics.

 When the digestive system is damaged there may be